 EconClim Field of Research

-The EconClim Research Group investigates the socio-economic aspects of climate and environmental change, especially on how individuals and society contribute to global climate and environmental change and how they are affected by this change.
-The research focuses on the options individuals and society have to adapt to as well as to mitigate climate and environmental change.
-The geographical focus of analysis is on the Austrian and sub-national scale, taking account of the European and the global level.
+The EconClim Research Group focuses on the socio-economic aspects of climate and environmental change, especially on how individuals and society contribute to global climate and environmental change and how they are affected by this change.
+Particular attention is paid to the options individuals and society have to adapt to as well as to mitigate climate and environmental change.
+The geographical scale of analysis focuses on the Austrian and sub-national level, as well as on related European and global issues.

 A climate neutral transformation of the economy and society requires a decoupling of socio-economic development from anthropogenic forcing of climate change.
 There are manifold barriers and enablers to decoupling: (i) rebound effects, as efficiency gains enhance demand, (ii) non-linear costs of abatement rendering the ‘last x% of abatement’ very costly, (iii) correlation between fast growing sectors and pollution, (iv) regional shifts of production and consumption (carbon leakage), (v) issues of social-political feasibility, (vi) low effectiveness of established policies, e.g. due to non-compliance as a consequence of policy design.
 Enablers cover innovation (e.g. technological progress), integration (e.g. organizational and structural changes such as concepts of circular economy) as well as inversion (e.g. reflection on needs and respective behavioural and societal responses).
 RTEC#1 explores strategies to overcome these barriers and strengthen respective enablers for a climate neutral transformation, with the following more specific questions:

 - Which climate neutral transformation pathways are plausible and how can they manifest at the (sub)national and sectoral level?
 How can a national greenhouse gas budget be meaningfully allocated across geographical (provinces, municipalities) or sectoral, possibly even firm scales?
 How can it inform climate policy in target setting and in monitoring?